Quantization for LLM: A HW/SW Co-Design Perspective

 FP32 FP32 1994.7 9.33× 1.28

-IV.
+III.
 Advanced Quantization Techniques

 In this section, I will discuss several techniques for improving the performance of quantized LLM inference.
 Many of these techniques are widely adopted in SoTA LLMs and AI chips.
 From an algorithm-hardware co-design perspective, a good quantization strategy introduces a trade-off between model accuracy, memory footprint, and computational efficiency.
 These trade-offs will also be examined throughout this section.

-IV-1.
+III-1.
 Block-Wise Quantization

 Block-wise quantization is employed in many recent LLMs such DeepSeek-V3, GPT-OSS, and Kimi-K2.
-Before diving into this technique, let’s first recap the concept of outliers.
+Before diving into this technique, let’s first understand the concept of outliers.
 An outlier is defined as a value whose magnitude is significantly larger than the rest of values in a tensor.
 It is well known that LLM tensors contain extreme outliers, and preserving the numerical fidelity of these outliers is the key to reducing quantization error and improving model performanceFor more details, interested readers can checkout this paper..

 Quantization granularity measures how many elements are scaled and quantized together.
 For example, the coarsest quantization granularity is simply Tensor-Wise Quantization.
 But at this granularity, even a single outlier can significantly squeeze most of the remaining values, making them underflow to zero after quantization.
 This phenomenon is visualized in the following top-left figure, which uses INT4 sign-magnitude representation to quantize a \(3\times4\) tensor.
 To mitigate the impact of outliers, we can reduce the quantization granularity so that fewer values are quantized together.
 For example, Row-Wise Quantization applies independent scaling to each row of a tensor, limiting the effect of an outlier to values within the same row, as illustrated in the following top-right figure.
 On top of row-wise quantization, the granularity can be further reduced by partitioning each row into smaller segments / blocks, an approach called Block-Wise Quantization, which further constrains the impact of outliers to a small block.
 This is illustrated in the following bottom figure, where a row is partitioned into two blocks: